golgor/pomodoro/README.md

 * Extern device connected via USB (arduino) to control red/green lamp
 * Possible to have guy using Django or Flask (Flask probably preferable due to simplicity)
 * Use Click (Python lib) for CLI

+## Other
+### PySimpleGUI
+To install pysimplegui in an Anaconda dist, run the following command: conda install -c conda-forge pysimplegui